Before we get into how to make a brand book and talk about brand identity guidelines, let’s discuss what it is and why you should make one.

 - Plan your content.
 Prepare the guidelines that should be part of the manual.

-- Organize and design the pages layout.
+- Organize and design the layout of the pages.
 Design a visually appealing document.
 Our editor is a great tool to help you design it.

 - Export your document.
 Save your project as a PDF.

 - Upload and publish.
-Upload your PDF on our platform for a professional look of your brand book.
+Upload your PDF on our platform for a professional look at your brand book.

 Why are brand guidelines important?

 The primary reason for having a brand guide is consistency.
 When you don’t have rules every designer and every marketer will present their ideas in whatever way they see fit.